-• Travel to Capstone in Autumn 2019 in Washington, DC, which includes: air and ground transportation and up to four days' lodging and meals.

-• Funding is not provided for travel or attendance at the MLA Annual Meeting in Chicago, IL.
-However, the program will support one day's lodging and applicable meals at the Leadership Institute, also in Chicago.
+- Travel to Capstone in Autumn 2019 in Washington, DC, which includes: air and ground transportation and up to three days' lodging and meals. - Funding is not provided for travel or attendance at the MLA Annual Meeting in Chicago, IL.
+However, the program will support up to three day's lodging and applicable meals at the Leadership Institute, also in Chicago.